 Karen H. Wentworth, Attorney at Law, is an attorney with 30 years of legal experience.
 She handles all aspects of family law, including divorces, dissolutions, legal separations, child support cases, adoptions, and custody matters.
 Ms. Wentworth has handled hundreds of cases and is a skilled litigator.
-The law firm is conveniently located across the street from the Courthouse on the south side of the square in Newark, Ohio.
+The law firm is conveniently located across the street from the Municipal Court in Newark, Ohio.

 The goal of our law firm is to provide clients with competent legal services to help them achieve the best possible results.
 Personal service is a hallmark of our practice.
 Karen H. Wentworth, Attorney at Law, works closely with each client to determine the most effective way to achieve his or her goals.

 Our Family Law Services